waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 ### Node Metadata

 The node metadata provides additional information about each of a project's nodes.
-This file is a CSV format with the following fields:
+This file is a CSV with the following fields:

 * `node_id` - ID of node.
 * `project_id` - ID of project which manages node.